 Gurupurab, Guru Nanak Jayanti, and Prakash Utsav are diverse names of one festival that is the birth anniversary of Guru Nanak Dev Ji, the founder of Sikhism.
 The festival is celebrated by Sikh and Sindhi communities across the globe.
-Prabhat Pheris, 48 hours Akhand Path, and Kirtans are performed in every Gurdwara in the honor of the first Guru and to seek his blessings.
-People light their houses with Diyas and fancy lights and visit Gurdwaras to do Sewa and pray for everyone’s good health and happiness.
+Prabhat Pheris, 48 hours Akhand Path, and Kirtans are performed in every Gurdwara in honor of the first Guru to seek his blessings.
+People light their houses with Diyas and fairy lights as well as visit the Gurdwaras to do Sewa and pray for everyone’s good health and happiness.

 Guru Nanak Dev Ji taught and asked his followers to serve humanity and be good humans first before being a good Hindu or a good Muslim.
-According to him, there are no Hindus and no Muslims there are just humans and serving humanity is the only religion.
-He also emphasized on making an effort to escape the human traits that give rise to evil thoughts for others like ego, anger, lust, greed, and attachment.
+According to him, there are no Hindus and no Muslims, there are just humans, and serving humanity is the only religion.
+He also emphasized making an effort to escape the human traits that give rise to evil thoughts for others like ego, anger, lust, greed, and attachment.

 Many sweet dishes are prepared as prasad to be distributed among the visitors, especially on Gurupurab.
-Kada Prashad is a mouth-watering sweet dish that is served in every Gurdwara throughput the year.
+Kada Prashad is one of the mouth-watering sweet dishes that is served in every Gurdwara throughout the year.
 This dish is made with sugar, desi ghee, and wheat flour.
 For afternoon langar (community lunch), urad and chana dal are prepared which has flavors of local Indian spices and a divine taste.
-Chana dal khichdi, meethe chawal along with rajma chawal and Amritsari kulcha are also prepared in every household and in some Gurdwaras.
+Chana dal khichdi, Meethe Chawal along with rajma Chawal and Amritsari kulcha are also prepared in every household and in some Gurdwaras.

-By Air.
 Shree Guru Ram Dass Jee International Airport is the nearest airport to the Golden temple.
-The airport receives direct and connecting flights from all parts of India and abroad, hence finding flights and making reservations will not be a problem.
+The airport receives direct and connecting flights from all parts of India and abroad, hence finding flights and making reservations would not be a problem.
 From the airport, one has to travel another 13km in a taxi, or a bus to reach the temple.